 When the Treaty of Waitangi was signed in February 1840 and New Zealand became part of the British Empire, a beginning was made towards establishing a nation, a capital and a government.

 The site of New Zealand’s first capital was bought in 1830 by a London merchant and ship owner, James Clendon, who had established a friendship with local Ngāpuhi chiefs.
 In 1839 Clendon was appointed the first US consul in New Zealand.
-Following the signing of the Treaty of Waitangi, Governor William Hobson purchased Clendon’s property (about 150 hectares) as the site for the colony’s capital.
+Following the signing of the Treaty of Waitangi, Lieutenant-Governor William Hobson purchased Clendon’s property (about 150 hectares) as the site for the colony’s capital.
 After the capital moved to Auckland, the settlement burned to the ground, in 1842.
 Its name, Russell, was transferred to Kororāreka – today’s Russell.
 The site of the first Government House, at Okiato, is sometimes referred to as Old Russell.

 After the Treaty of Waitangi was signed in February 1840, New Zealand’s first resident governor, William Hobson, established his first official residence – the country’s first Government House.
-It was located at Okiato, in the Bay of Islands, 7 kilometres south of Kororāreka (which was the only sizeable European town, but was inconveniently situated, insecure and with a reputation for lawlessness).
+It was located at Okiato, in the Bay of Islands, 7 kilometres south of Kororāreka (which was the only sizeable European town, but was inconveniently situated, insecure and had a reputation for lawlessness).
 Hobson named the new capital Russell, after Britain’s then secretary of state for the colonies (Lord John Russell).

 Hobson was subsequently offered land by several Māori chiefs for the purpose of establishing his capital in a more favourable position.
 The land, some 250 kilometres south of the Bay of Islands on the shores of the Waitematā Harbour, was known as Tāmaki-makau-rau (Tāmaki of a hundred lovers).
 Hobson accepted the offer, made his purchase and named the site Auckland, after his patron, Lord Auckland, governor-general of India and former first lord of the admiralty.
 The new town – the colony’s new capital – began to be built on 15 September 1840.